dburian/cmp-markdown-link/README.md

 ## Install

-cmp-markdown-link requires [plenary.nvim] to be installed.
+cmp-markdown-link requires [plenary.nvim][plenary] to be installed.

 Install with favourite package manager.